PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/name_templater/README.md

 }
 ```

-The value the module will output for such invocation would be `"a_prefix-rnd-prd-%s-vnet"`.
+The value the module will output for such invocation would be `"a_prefix-rnd-crediblefrog-prd-%s-vnet"`.

 As you can see:

 * all `parts` values are *glued* together to form a template name
 * the `prefix` key is just a placeholder that eventually is replaced with the value of `name_prefix`
+* the `__random__` string is replaced with a name of a [random pet](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/pet) (in case you need to randomize some name, for testing purposes for example)
 * the `__default__` string is replaced with a resource abbreviation.

   This abbreviations are defined with `var.abbreviations` variable.
 The module contains basic abbreviations following Microsoft suggestions, but they can be overriden with custom definitions.

   The important part is that the `resource_type` has to match an entry in `abbreviations` variable, otherwise the abbreviation will be replaced with an empty string.